siarw/pokeADS/README.md

  AND|OR                : how to combine authors (must pick one) REF|NON               : refereed or non- (must pick one) START_YEAR [,END_YEAR]: years to search, END optional

+# NOTE:

+This script no longer works.
+I need to update it to work with the current ADS API.
+That's on my todo list.